vatpac-technology/sops/docs/terminal/sydney.md

     </figure>

     !!! warning "Important"
-        Separation between aircraft tracking via the RIC SID to RIC and MARUB SID to MARUB is a **joint responsibility** of SDN and SDS.
+        Separation between aircraft tracking via the STUIE SID to STUIE and MARUB SID to MARUB is a **joint responsibility** of SDN and SDS.
 Aircraft will be assigned the appropriate departure frequency according to their direction of travel, and each controller will apply separation from the other departure controllers' traffic.

 === "SODPROPS"
     <figure markdown>